LuminaByLucasMiserez/Privacy-policies/README.md

 # Privacy policies
- Privacy policies of my apps
+ Privacy policies for the apps created by Lumina